midgleyc/midgleyc.github.io/_posts/2021-10-23-moving-from-docker-compose-to-kubernetes.md

 You can use `kubectl port-forward service/myservice LOCAL_PORT:REMOTE_PORT` to access the service as though it were running on your local machine.

 You can use `kubectl exec -it POD_NAME -- /bin/bash` to get a shell on the container, or variants to run specific commands.

+You can use `kubectl logs service/myservice` to view the `docker logs` of containers inside a service.